aboldguess/Dash/README.md

 ## Database Setup

 The backend now requires access to a MongoDB instance.
-Copy the provided `.env.example` to `.env` inside `backend/` and update the `DB_URI` value if your database runs elsewhere.
-Alternatively you can export the variable in your
+Copy the provided `.env.example` to `.env` inside `backend/`.
+The Raspberry Pi start script will do this automatically if the file is missing.
+Update the `DB_URI` value if your database runs elsewhere.
+Alternatively you can export the variable in your shell:
-shell:

 ```bash
 export DB_URI="mongodb://localhost:27017/dash"